 8. Aid for Part-Time Study (APTS)

-This program provides tuition assistance to undergraduate New York State residents matriculated in a degree program and enrolled for between three to eleven credits per semester.
+This program provides tuition assistance to undergraduate New York State residents matriculated in a degree program and enrolled for three to eleven credits per semester.
 The family New York State taxable income cannot exceed $50,550 in the case of dependent students and $34,250 if the student is independent.
 Award amounts are determined by the Office of Financial Aid and cannot exceed tuition charges.
-Applications and additional information are available from the Office of Financial Aid.
+Applications and additional information are available from the Student Services Center,

 9. New York National Guard Educational Incentive Program